aadhil96/aadhil96.github.io/_posts/18-10-2025-LangGraph-Memory-Leakage.md

 In Python-based AI frameworks like LangGraph, a memory leak occurs when allocated objects (e.g., message histories, state snapshots, or LLM responses) are not properly garbage-collected, causing resident set size (RSS) to increase irreversibly over time.
 Unlike simple scripts, LangGraph's graphs maintain *state* across invocations via checkpointers like `MemorySaver`, which store execution history in memory.
 This design is ideal for conversational agents but risky in loops or high-throughput scenarios: unchecked state growth can balloon from megabytes to gigabytes per session.

 For instance, in a basic StateGraph for joke generation (a common tutorial setup), a single `.invoke()` might allocate 3-5 MiB for state dicts and AIMessages.
 In a loop of 100 iterations, this compounds if not pruned, mimicking a leak.
-Recent analyses confirm this isn't just theoretical—real deployments see 20-50% higher memory footprints than expected.
+Recent analyses confirm this isn't just theoretical real deployments see 20-50% higher memory footprints than expected.

 ## Evidence from Profiling: A Step-by-Step Look